ukstv/pinning-aggregation/README.md

 1. pure pinning backends - responsible for pinning records,
 2. pinning backends aggregator - responsible for pinning records using multiple pinning backends simultaneously,

-To add a new pinning backend, one should add one more class implementing `IPinning` interface, that conforms to `IPinningStatic`, and add it to a list of available backends.
+To add a new pinning backend, one should create class implementing `IPinning` interface, that conforms to `IPinningStatic`, and add it to a list of available backends.

 ## Configuration